How to get rid of Black Ants – Brisbane

 The most successful life form to colonise the continent of Australia.
 Their combined biomass is the largest in Australia and they are the only animal that is found throughout the wide land of Oz.
 The ant fauna of Australia is especially large and diverse.
 Australia is currently known to have 1,275 species and subspecies (CISRO website 2013).

 Have a look at the map displaying the generic ant diversity throughout the world (antmaps.org) and you can see Queensland is located right in a red zone, indicating a high population of black ants.
 You live in this zone!

 How can I get my place treated for Black ants?

-First, you should try to reduce the population of ants by implementing the below actions.
-If you still have a problem with black ants after doing all these things, or you just want action now, call us on 3088 2100 and book our special black ant treatment using the transfer poison – Termidor on the outside and specicial ant gels baits inside.
+First, you should try to reduce the population of ants by implementing the actions we have given you in the “Prevention Tip” section.
+If you still have a problem with black ants after doing all these things, or you just want action now, call us on 3088 2100 and book our special black ant treatment using the transfer poison – Termidor on the outside and special ant gels baits inside.

 - Clean up spills and food crumbs quickly.

 - Store food in pest-proof containers.